MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD13_LAB_MANUAL.md

    - Type: **RestaurantContext**
    - Name: **_context**

 4. Add a constructor with the following parameter:
     - Parameter:
         - Type: **ReservationController**
         - Name: **context**

 5. In the **ReservationController** constructor, initialize the **_context** field with the value of the **context** parameter.

-6. Add a method for the **GetById** action with the following information:
+6. Add a method with the following information:
    - Scope: **public**
    - Return type: **ActionResult&lt;OrderTable&gt;**
    - Name: **GetById**